 Focus on looking for the “‘for sale‘ signs, but also count how many ‘sold‘ signs there are too.
 The ones with the most ‘sold‘ signs will be a useful indicator of how good the agents is at selling houses.

-3. Ask three agents to value your house before selecting the right one to sell your house
+3. Ask three estate agents to value your house before selecting the right one to sell your house

 It’s always a good idea to ask at least three estate agents to value your house.
 When you meet with these three agents, it’s important to compare the values they place on your house.